matt0liveira/spotify-page-initial-clone/README.md

 ## Technologies used

-In this project was used React JS, Styled Components and Material Icons for icons used at the project.
+In this project was used React JS, Styled Components and Material Icons.

 ## Available Scripts